PojavLauncherTeam/pojavlauncherteam.github.io/JIT.md

 The only downside to this method is that you are required to be connected to a WiFi network in order to enable JIT. (*)

-(*) - JIT (at the moment) can only be enabled through AltJIT (macOS only) or SideJITServer, which requires a computer (Windows, MacOS and Linux only).
+(*) - Enabling JIT on iOS 17.x & iOS 18 betas (at the moment) can only be enabled through AltJIT (macOS only) or SideJITServer, which requires a computer (Windows, MacOS and Linux only).
 This is because these methods utilize pymobiledevice3 due to changes in iOS.

 Methods to enable JIT:
 - [AltStore AltJIT](https://faq.altstore.io/how-to-use-altstore/altjit) (*)